EV-Customs/DMufflerDongle/README.md

 <br><br>

-The TesMuffler Hardware Dongle is a baseboard for the [Raspberry Compute Module 4 (CM4)](https://www.raspberrypi.com/products/compute-module-4).
+The DMuffler Hardware Dongle is a baseboard for the [Raspberry Compute Module 4 (CM4)](https://www.raspberrypi.com/products/compute-module-4).

-With a TesMuffler Hardware Dongle you have all the ingredients for hacking vehicles and prototyping Software Defined Vehicle functions and applications.
+With a DMuffler Hardware Dongle you have all the ingredients for hacking vehicles and prototyping Software Defined Vehicle functions and applications.

  * Compatible with the Raspberry Pi ecosystem thanks to the CM4
  * Up to 8GB of RAM and up to 32GB eMMC or any size micro SD card storage